Spending Time In Parks Can Boost Your Mental Health

 While study co-author and UAB professor, Gavin Jenkins, does admit the study’s limitations – such as the small study pool – he does point out that the findings reveal the importance of green spaces,

 “There is increasing pressure on green space within urban settings,” he said.
-“Planners and developers look to replace green space with residential and commercial property.
-The challenge facing cities is that there is increasing evidence about the value of city parks but we continue to see the demise of these spaces.”
+“Planners and developers are looking to replace green space with residential and commercial property.
+The challenge facing cities is that there is increasing evidence about the value of city parks, but we continue to see the demise of these spaces.”

 The health benefits of parks